 For old Nintendo systems (Gameboy, GameBoy Color, Gameboy Advance, NES/Famicon and SuperNintendo/SuperFamicon) I use Higan.
-You have recent versions at PlayDeb2, but wherever you grab it, should at least be v103.
+Should at least be v103.
 The main reason (apart from typical better emulation and speed) is that GameBoyAdvance BIOS ROM loading was mostly broken under Linux and got fixed around version v100.
 One remark, to run GameBoy Advance ROMs, you need the BIOS ROM.

 My beloved Commodore AMIGA 500 still works nicely, but floppy disk loading times and the like are tiring, so I also play this great computer via emulation.
 Especifically, using FS-UAE + FS-UAE Launcher.
 A few notes/tips also here:

 - RTFM.
 There are many options and some "flows" are really clunky, like disk swapping (you need to "multi-select" all disks to be able to F12 and switch them, but the UI doesn't mentions this anywhere).
 The documentation is almost a mandatory read in this case